 STRENGTH AND CONDITIONING COACH

-Paul Goodman is in his fifth season with the Blackhawks after being named Strength and Conditioning Coach on June 25, 2008.
+Paul Goodman is in his sixth season with the Blackhawks after being named Strength and Conditioning Coach on June 25, 2008.

 Goodman is a 1996 graduate of the University of Wisconsin, and he received his master’s degree in 2002 while serving as a member of the Badgers strength and conditioning staff.